jan-bogaerts/mark/src/markdownCode.md

 - The main window refreshes it's entire content when the selected theme is updated.

 ### project service
-- the project service is responsible for:
+- the project service is a global singleton that is responsible for:
   - creating a new project
     - all data is cleared from the project's data list
     - all registered gpt-services recreate their cache object.